Major European manufacturers recommend you change your tyres at 3mm, owing to the reduction in grip in wet weather and increased risk of aquaplaning.

 It is also important to check your tyres for damage; look out for any cuts, cracks or bulges as these can lead to slow punctures and blowouts.
 Don’t forget to also check the pressure and tread depth of your spare tyre (if fitted).

-For further information please contact a member of our servicing and parts team at our Ashford or Maidstone dealerships, or use our contact form above.
+For further information please contact a member of our servicing and parts team at our Canterbury or Maidstone dealerships, or use our contact form above.